OsamahAnsari/ProjectTalos/_posts/2020-12-02-final-touches-and-design-expo-prep.md

 ## Plans Post-Design Expo

-After the design expo, I plan on posting one final devlog where I document the journey this project followed and leave a guide for anyone who looks into this topic in the future.
+After the design expo, I plan on posting two final devlogs.
+One where I reflect on the design expo and this project as a whole.
+Secondly, a guide for anyone who looks into this topic in the future.
 I'll cover general tips for incorporating, training, and advancing ML Agents in Unity games.
 Finally, I plan on discussing some possible avenues for future research for any other students who stumble onto this project in the future.
-So be sure to check back as that will most likely be the last devlog of this project.
+So be sure to check back as those will most likely be the last devlogs of this project.